cloudfoundry/diego-notes/README.md

 - **Harmonizing DesiredLRPs with Actual LRPs: Converger** discusses the Converger's responsibilities.
 - **Harmonizing ActualLRPs with Container State: Rep** outlines (exhaustively) how the Rep keeps the ActualLRPs in the BBS and the set of running containers on its Cell in sync.
 - **Detecting Cell Failure** describes the defenses Diego has in place to handle various types of Cell failure.
+- **Pruning Corrupt/Invalid Data** describes how Diego deals with corrupt LRP data, or old data that has become invalid (this is relevant until we have stable versions for our data schema).
+The Converger does this.

 ### DesiredLRPs